Novel Coronavirus (COVID-19)

 - Santa Clara County Sheriff’s Office and Fire Department services continue.
 In the event of an emergency or if you need immediate assistance, call 9-1-1.

 - Information on County services, including libraries and Vector Control, can be found on the County of Santa Clara website.

 Community Development Department

-The Community Development Department is working to meet the needs of residents while complying with the new Public Health Order.
+The Community Development Department is working to meet the needs of residents while with Public Health orders.
 To continue providing services, we are implementing temporary measures to prioritize the health and safety of residents, contractors, and City staff.
 Learn more about the Planning Division, Building Division, and construction activities.